YankeeZuluDev/ForestAdventure/README.md

 # ForestAdventure
-A repository for featured solutions from "Forest Adventure" game
+A repository for featured code solutions from "Forest Adventure" game